 I had to know what Cheryl does to help her with her routines.
 And I almost guessed it.

 I am really big into planners like Cheryl.
-I have created a meal planner and weekly planner for you to download.
+I have created a planner for you to download.

 There is a planner that I have been using all year from Target and I enjoy it because I am able to write down quite a bit.
 Plus, it is organized weekly so that you can plan the week and also see what is coming up.